Vyral/chris-remmes/_posts/2020-07-23-q-what-do-the-q2-stats-tell-us-about-our-market.md

 {% include youtube.html %}

-The latest stats point to a seller’s market here in Boston.
+<p style="text-align:center">The latest stats point to a seller’s market here in Boston.</p>

 The second-quarter stats are in for our Boston real estate market.
 What do they tell us?